Writing Google Ads (formerly known as AdWords) ads can be extremely frustrating because you need to fit all your ad copy into such a tiny space.

 The goal here is to let your prospective customers know that you’re right around the corner, with a helping hand.

-With so many of your competitors worrying about 1,000 things other than writing better ads, you now have the ammunition to make your AdWords ads the most glorious ads in the world (read: the best-performing ones).
+With so many of your competitors worrying about 1,000 things other than writing better ads, you now have the ammunition to make your Google ads the most glorious ads in the world (read: the best-performing ones).

 That is, if you start testing today.